yohanis-tadese/My-Development-Setup/README.md

 `Tab Size` set to `2`, for better code readability

-# Color setup used in the course
+# Color setup used in the development

 `Color Zilla` With ColorZilla you can get a color reading from any point in your browser.
 [Link &rarr;](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag)